Status Pages

 3. 3

-Enter a name for your status page
+Enter a name and optional logo for your page

 4. 4

-Select which monitors to display on the page
+Select which monitors to display

 5. 5